Reverend Black Grape

-Controversy
+Lyrics

 The song caused mild controversy when released because of its assertion that Pope Pius XII collaborated with the Nazis: "Oh Pope he got the Nazis, To clean up their messes, In exchange for gold and paintings, he gave them new addresses".
 In addition, the song contains a brief audio clip of Adolf Hitler at one of his rallies.
-The lyrics also borrow from the traditional hymn O come all ye faithful.
+The lyrics also borrow from the traditional hymn O Come, All Ye Faithful.